 Answer the question!
 First and foremost, you must answer the question being asked of you.
 This sounds like simple advice, but it's a common lament of admissions committee members that applicants skate around the basic question.
-While some creativity and outside-the-box thinking is encouraged, stay focused and don't get too cute.
+While some creativity and outside the box thinking is encouraged, stay focused and don't get too cute.

 Be selective and succinct Remember, the admissions committee will be evaluating you holistically.
 They'll read your resume and transcript, so don't write your complete life story in your essay.
-Focus instead on sharing a few key highlights with dashes of interesting details.
+Focus instead on sharing a few key highlights, with dashes of interesting details.
 The fewer things you try to cover, the easier it will be to do this.

 Authenticity Don't write what you think the admissions committee members want to read.
 It's critical that you convey your authentic voice through your writing and tell your story only how you can tell it.
-The biggest asset you have in the admissions process is what makes you uniquely you, so don't throw that away by trying to be someone you're not. → Pro tip Keep your language simple.
+The biggest asset you have in the admissions process is what makes you uniquely you, so don't throw that away by trying to be someone you're not.

+Keep your language simple.
 Your writing should be easy to follow, so avoid flowery prose or jargon.
 Your word choices should convey why you are someone others would want to study with, learn from, and eventually be inspired by.
 That type of person is relatable and down to earth, and your essays should demonstrate these qualities.

-MBA Resume Just about every full-time MBA program will ask that you submit a resume as a part of your application.
-Sorry, but the last resume you used to apply for a job won't cut it for your MBA application.
-A business school resume differs considerably from a professional one since each accomplishes a different goal.
-Here's useful advice for crafting an MBA resume that elevates the parts of your educational and professional journey that will help you stand out to admissions committees.
+Business School CV or Resume Just about every business school program will ask that you submit either a curriculum vitae (CV) or resume as a part of your application.
+Sorry, but the resume you used to apply for your last internship or job won't cut it for your business school application.
+A business school CV or resume differs from a professional one since each accomplishes a different goal.
+Below is some useful advice for crafting a business school CV or resume that elevates the parts of your educational and professional journey that will help you stand out to admissions committees.